Code modernization strategies for short-range non-bonded molecular dynamics simulations: Introduction

 Next, we address the need for thread-level parallelism.
-Many applications that run on computing clusters, which includes ESPResSo++, rely on the MPI programming paradigm which implicitly synchronizes calculation steps through communication.
-However, as the number of cores per node continues to increase, these applications become more sensitive to load imbalances and operating system noise causing wait times to increase.
-Such scenarios prevent good scaling of the application to large number of nodes unless a good load-balancing strategy is employed.
-An alternative approach to this is to use asynchronous many-task runtime systems which can handle increasing amounts of threads per node.
-One example is the Charm++ asynchronous programming model \citep{kale2020charm++short} on which the MD simulation package NAMD is built \citep{phillips2020scalable}.
-Another emerging candidate library is HPX, which is a C++ standards compliant library that provides wait-free asynchronous execution of tasks and synchronization through futures.
+Many applications running on computing clusters, including ESPResSo++, rely on the MPI programming paradigm that explicitly synchronizes calculation steps through communication.
+However, as the number of cores per node increases, applications become more sensitive to load imbalances and operating system noise causing wait times to increase.
+Such scenarios prevent good application scaling for inhomogeneous systems unless a good load-balancing strategy is employed~\citep{ishiyama2012fflops,fattebert2012dynamic, Eibl2019}.
+For a more in-depth overview of load-balancing strategies in MD see sec.
+5.3 of \citep{thompson2022lammps}.

+An alternative approach to the MPI programming model are asynchronous many-task runtime systems \cite{RaicuFZ08}.
+The number of tasks in many-task computing is typically significantly bigger than the number of cores.
+The many-task scheduler can therefore simply resolve load-imbalances by moving some tasks from busy to idle cores or even by moving tasks across nodes.
+One example is the Charm++ asynchronous programming model \citep{kale2020charm++short} which serves as the underlying runtime system of the MD simulation package NAMD \citep{phillips2020scalable} and of a highly scalable implementation of the finite element method \citep{bakosi2021asynchronous}.
+Another emerging candidate library is HPX, which is a C++ standards-compliant library that provides wait-free asynchronous execution of tasks and synchronization through futures \citep{kaiser2020hpx}.

+We have integrated HPX into ESPResSo++ for load-balancing on a single node, whereas we currently kept MPI to communicate between nodes.
+The HPX evaluation starts by again investigating balanced a Lennart-Jones fluid and a polymer melt to understand the overheads of HPX.
+We then investigate an unbalanced spherical configuration in which all particles are within a circle.
+The evaluation shows that the HPX overhead can be bounded by 5\% for perfectly balanced simulations and that HPX can improve performance by a factor of 1.4 for our unbalanced setting.

-In this paper, we present our efforts at modernizing ESPResSo++ by optimizing its data layout, enabling SIMD vectorization and integrating the capabilities for fine grain parallelism offered by HPX.
+In this paper, we therefore present our efforts at modernizing ESPResSo++ by optimizing its data layout, enabling SIMD vectorization and integrating the capabilities for fine-grained parallelism offered by HPX.
 Our aim is to evaluate the benefits of using HPX to provide node-level parallelism compared to traditional MPI-based parallelism.